wangbo15/accmut/README.md

 AccMut pass the pointers of the parameters to the function `__accmut__prepare_call`, in which we can judge the mutants' types and apply them.
 For example, we can exange the pointees' value of the 2 pointers to implement an ROV mutant.
 And if the current mutant is STDC, `__accmut__prepare_call` will fork a new process then directly return 0.
 The new process will go into the `if.else` branch, in which there is just a dummy function call.
 By this way, we can handle mutants on `call` and `store`.

+##Acknowledgements
+Thanks for the excellent project LLVM.
+Our code follows the GPL license.